Poojavpatel/Tech-stack/README.md

 * Updating the data is a slow process in Document DB since the data can be divided between machines and can be duplicated.
 * Atomic transactions are not inherently supported. you can add it yourself in code by using verification and revert mechanism, but since the records are divided between machines it cannot be an atomic process and race conditions can occur.

+> A race condition is an undesirable situation that occurs when a device or system attempts to perform two or more operations at the same time (two or more threads can access shared data and they try to change it at the same time).
+Because the thread scheduling algorithm can swap between threads at any time, you don't know the order in which the threads will attempt to access the shared data.

 <br/>
 <br/>